 Interview with Wyoming Director of Athletics Tom Burman, 6-6-11

-Fundraising and season-ticket sales have reached record levels in Burman's six years directing the UW Athletics Department.
+Fundraising and season-ticket sales have reached record levels in Burman's eight-plus years directing the UW Athletics department.
 Numerous facility projects have also been completed under Burman's direction.

 "I care deeply about this University, the success of UW Athletics and the well-being of our student-athletes," Burman said upon his hiring.
 "We will build a program that wins championships, is a source of great pride to our alumni and generates enthusiasm across the state.
 The future starts now."

 Specific accomplishments that have been achieved during Burman's tenure as Director of Athletics at the University of Wyoming include:

 •Under Burman's leadership, the University of Wyoming has increased resources in the areas of academic success and student-athlete well-being by over 100 percent.

 •Increased funding of academic support for student-athletes has resulted in unprecedented success -- most recently demonstrated by Wyoming's 2013-14 Academic Progress Rate (APR) scores released by the NCAA in May of 2015.
 Those most recent APR scores resulted in eight of UW's 17 sports teams securing all-time high scores, with two programs, women's tennis and men's golf, achieving perfect scores of 1,000, earning them national recognition by the NCAA.

 •The 2014-15 academic year also saw several academic highlights, including 233 student-athletes across 63 different academic majors achieving a 3.00 or better spring semester grade point average.
 Of those 233 student-athletes, 131 achieved a 3.50 or above spring semester gpa and 43 earned perfect 4.00 gpas for the spring semester.